Better Together

 MacroFactor, created by Greg Nuckols and the Stronger By Science team, has earned a reputation as the most intelligent nutrition tracking app available.
 Its adaptive algorithm learns your actual metabolic rate from weight trends rather than relying on generic formulas, then adjusts your calorie and macro targets weekly.
 For evidence-based nutrition coaching, MacroFactor sets the standard.

-However, MacroFactor is purely a nutrition app—it has no workout features whatsoever.
-No exercise logging, no program design, no strength tracking.
-This isn't a limitation but a deliberate focus.
-The Stronger By Science team built MacroFactor to do one thing exceptionally well: optimize your nutrition through intelligent algorithms and easy food logging.
+However, MacroFactor remains a nutrition-first app.
+It added a Workouts module in 2026 for logging training, but there's no AI program design, no weight suggestions, and no real-time coaching.
+That focus is deliberate: the Stronger By Science team built MacroFactor to do one thing exceptionally well—optimize your nutrition through intelligent algorithms and easy food logging.

 Key insight: These apps aren't competitors - they're complementary.
 Arvo coaches your workouts.
 MacroFactor coaches your nutrition.